HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ##### short suspension of activity

-Documentation efforts are temporarily suspended while these repositories are being re=-structured for 2019.
+Documentation efforts are temporarily suspended while these repositories are being restructured for 2019.

 # ...